Guide to where wild meets west

-The Auckland west coast beaches are only 1 hour drive from Auckland’s CBD and a must do road trip for locals as well as visitors.
-For tourists it is an opportunity to stand where wild meets west.
+Discover the wild side of Auckland.
+West coast beaches are a mere 1 hour drive from Auckland and a must-go road trip.
+For visitors meet where the Tasman Sea surges and roars onto boundless deep black-sand beaches.
+It is mind-numbing with its rugged glory.
 Beyond the Waitakere Ranges volcanic rock has weathered and washed into the ocean.
-Consistent regular pounding, over millions of years has created iron black dunes.
+Consistent regular pounding, over millions of years, has created iron black dunes.
 The sand composition is a super conductor of heat with your feet sizzling on a warm summer’s day.

 Best time to visit